-The Township's conveyance system has predominantly been built by private development funds over the past thirty-five (35) years, under the jurisdiction of the Township and subject to compliance with NJDEP regulations.
+While the initial deployment of the Township's conveyance system began in the 1970s, it has been built predominantly by private development funds over the past thirty-five (35) years, under the jurisdiction of the Township and subject to compliance with NJDEP regulations.
 A master plan based on multiple drainage basins, which favored gravity flow and minimized pump stations, has been followed to the greatest extent feasible.
 Those pump stations which have been constructed were located and designed to be abandoned when in-fill development brought master planned gravity trunklines within close proximity to them.
 Easements for the master planned system have been secured as properties have been proposed for development.

 The Utilities Plan Element of the Master Plan continues the intent of the long-term economy of a gravity conveyance system.
-The underlying studies for the wastewater master plan of West Windsor Township are represented in the following documents:
+Underlying original studies for the wastewater master plan of West Windsor Township are represented in the following documents.
+These studies have subsequently been updated.